-Player is currently earning her Master’s of Science in Counseling at Divine Mercy University, a private institution based in Virginia devoted to the psychological sciences.
-Their top-tier program uses a person-centered, integrated approach that emphasizes human flourishing.
+Player earned her Master’s of Science in Clinical Mental Health Counseling at Divine Mercy University, a private Virginia-based institution.
+Their top-tier program uses a person-centered, integrated approach that emphasizes human dignity, nonjudgmental regard and full-life flourishing.

-Player lives in Seattle, Washington with her partner and their three children.
-She likes walking, jogging, snorkeling, playing volleyball, growing trees and conversing at length about psychology, spirituality and politics.
+Player lives in Seattle, Washington with her three children.
+She loves walking, snorkeling, playing volleyball, growing trees, learning new things and conversing at length about psychology, spirituality and politics.

 “This is the kind of writing that makes me feel as if I’d sat down with the author on the sofa with cups of tea and we were talking together for hours.
 The style is so vulnerable …” – Heather